libp2p/specs/connections/README.md

 One of libp2p's core design goals is to be adaptable to many network environments, including those that don't yet exist.
-To provide this flexibility, the connection upgrade process supports multiple protocols for connection security and stream multiplexing and allows peers to select which to use for each connection.
+To provide this flexibility, the connection upgrade process supports multiple protocols for connection security and stream multiplexing.
+While security protocols are specified out-of-band through a peer's multiaddr (see [addressing specification]), stream multiplexing protocols are selected in-band.

-The process of selecting protocols is called **protocol negotiation**.
+The process of selecting protocols in-band is called **protocol negotiation**.
 In addition to its role in the connection upgrade process, protocol negotiation is also used whenever [a new stream is opened over an existing connection](#opening-new-streams-over-a-connection).
 This allows libp2p